 You might say that online time doesn’t affect mental health directly – but it still adversely affects mental health in indirect ways – especially if time online interrupts time for other activities.
 That’s that social engagement – that’s the other activities with friends and family – less smartphones, social media – more time problem-solving, coping, and one-on-one communication.

-Again – going back to self-esteem – it’s safe to say that a teen spending time online interrupts time for activities where they could be building their self-esteem – (what I just mentioned: coping skills, problem-solving, communication) – life skills that are essential to their growth as a young adult.
+Again – going back to self-esteem – it’s safe to say that a teen spending time online interrupts time for activities where they could be building their self-esteem – (Remember: coping skills, problem-solving, communication, etc.) – life skills that are essential to their growth as a young adult.

 Teens spend much less time today interacting with friends and family.
 Without interaction, our moods start to suffer, and depression follows.

-The Smartphone has changed so much that teens as a result of too much time have two dominant feelings: “I am alone – I am a burden.”
+The Smartphone has changed so much that teens as a result of too much time have two dominant feelings: “I am alone and I am a burden.”
 Those two things lead to sadness.
-They lead to depression – and the “I am alone – I am a burden” – isolation is also a big factor in suicide ideation – better known as suicidal thoughts.
+They lead to depression – and the “I am alone and I am a burden” – isolation is also a big factor in suicide ideation – better known as suicidal thoughts.

 Let’s look at the amount of time being alone – the amount of time where you feel you are a burden.
-That brings the desire for suicide – Dr. Joiner’s theory is making sense – more so today – and the capability for suicide grows out of repeated exposure to painful or fearsome experiences
+That brings the desire for suicide – Jeff’s theory on teen suicide is starting to make more sense – and the capability for suicide grows out of repeated exposure to painful or fearsome experiences.

 Now – this is starting to make a lot more sense when we look at time online – teens are more likely to be depressed, while making friends and engaging socially and in-person builds their self-esteem.